pollen-robotics/reachy2021-unity-package/README.md

 The Unity simulator is only offering the gRPC services of the robot, not the below ROS2 services.
 For this reason, the simulator is compatible with:
 - [Reachy 2021 Python SDK](https://docs.pollen-robotics.com/sdk/getting-started/introduction/):
-connect to the simulated robot with the usual [Reachy 2021 Python SDK](https://docs.pollen-robotics.com/sdk/getting-started/introduction/) command:
+connect to the simulated robot with the usual command:

 ```
 from reachy_sdk import ReachySDK